aws-samples/amazon-rekognition-custom-labels-batch-processing/README.md

 - functions - Code for the application's Lambda functions to check the presence of messages in a Queue, start or stop a Amazon Rekognition Custom Label Model, Analyse Images using a Custom Label Model.
 - template.yaml - A template that defines the application's AWS resources.

-This application creates a serverless Amazon Rekognition Custom Label Detection workflow which runs on a pre-defined schedule (note that the schedule is disabled by default at deployment to avoid incurring charges).
+This application creates a serverless Amazon Rekognition Custom Label Detection workflow which runs on a pre-defined schedule (note that the schedule is enabled by default at deployment).
 It demonstrates the power of Step Functions to orchestrate Lambda functions and other AWS resources to form complex and robust workflows, coupled with event-driven development using Amazon EventBridge.

 Solution Architecture Diagram:
 <img width="814" alt="image" src="https://user-images.githubusercontent.com/34427009/102906604-c5c34e80-446c-11eb-918e-42dabbcacc93.png">